Brandon McRae

 Brandon McRae (born March 5, 1986) is an American former football wide receiver.

-Early years
+Early life

 McRae played at Monacan High School in Richmond, Va.
 He helped lead the Chiefs to a 9-1 record during his senior season.
 He also participated in track, as a sprinter.
 After high school McRae played at Hargrave Military Academy in Chatham, Va.
 He played defensive back at Hargrave and ran a 4.51 40-yard dash at the Hargrave following the 2004 season and helped lead his prep school team to an 8-3 overall record.

 College career

 McRae attended Mississippi State University after beginning his collegiate career Morehead State University.
 In 2009, he recorded 14 receptions for 116 yards and suffered a broken leg that ended his senior season.
 In 2008, he played in all 12 games during his junior season, starting 10 times and led the team with 51 catches for 518 yards, a 10.2-yard per catch average, and three touchdowns.
 McRae played in all 13 games of his sophomore season, earning one starting call and made two catches for 50 yards on the season.
 In 2006, he sat out the season to establish his transfer eligibility.

 In 2005 McRae led Morehead State University in receiving as a true freshman with 28 receptions for 361 yards, a 12.9-yard average, and one touchdown.